TrueConf Group Capabilities

 Packet loss recovery RFC6865: at least 5% without keyframe requests

-Customizable encoding profiles for the main video stream: Auto, Balanced, Detail, Motion, Speaker
+Customizable main video stream encoding profiles: Auto, Balance, Detail, Motion, Speaker

 Setting the range of ports used for media data transmission